JeffreyBull76/CI_project2/README.md

  * The fonts chose for the site were
       * Alice from googlefonts
       * New Rocker from font squirrel
- * Fonts were chosent to keep in line with the gothic horror feel while remaining readable.
+ * Fonts were chosen to keep in line with the gothic horror feel while remaining readable.

 [Go back](<#table-of-contents>)
 -----------------------------------------

  * ### Colors
- * Colours denoting a dark gothic feel were chosen
+ * The following general color palette was chosen.
+I wasn't able to narrow this down to 4 specific colours as heavy detailed raster graphics are used extensively so it felt wrong.
+But overall the colours used fall into the following general tones.
-     * Bone color (various shades)
+     * Bone color / yellowy off white
-     * Black
+     * Dark black
-     * Red
+     * Reds
  * These were picked to keep in line with the graphical elements and create a washed out dark gothic feeling.

 [Go back](<#table-of-contents>)
 -----------------------------------------